right-0903/kc57_battery/README.md

+# Updates
+There were potential race conditions, when kc57_battery and tuxedo read or write ec at same time.
+Now, it is fixed.
+However, out of convenient, I use ec I/O methods provided by tuxedo rather than use the same mutex with other ec I/O methods, and this makes codes more clean.
+That means you should build it with [tuxedo-driver](https://github.com/tuxedocomputers/tuxedo-drivers), I maintain an AUR package [kc57-drivers-dkms](https://aur.archlinux.org/packages/kc57-drivers-dkms) which puts tuxedo and charging limit together.
+You can still use another branch, it keeps old and independent codes.
+Or you can implement ec I/O methods by yourself(refer to qc71_laptop and tuxedo-driver).

 # What is it?
 This a Linux kernel battery driver for Intel Whitebook LAPKC71F/LAPKC71E/LAPKC51F systems (Intel NUC X15, XMG Fusion 15m22, ...).
 This is a minimized battery kernel module, picked out from [qc71_laptop module][qc71-laptop-github].
 You can use this module with [TUXEDO Control Center][tcc-github].